 Concrete homes are safe from both of these things as they have no wood in their frame to rot or for mold to grow on.

 Another benefit of concrete homes is their anti-pest nature.
-Unlike typical homes, concrete houses have no places for small mice or other rodents to build nests and live.
+Unlike typical homes, concrete houses have fewer places for small mice or other rodents to build nests and live.

 They also have no wood for carpenter ants or termites to be attracted to, no small spaces for bugs, and no place for creatures to hide.